xiao-xt/OmniBridge/README.md

 ## Citation

-If you find Emu3 useful for your research and applications, please consider starring this repository and citing:
+If you find OmniBridge useful for your research and applications, please consider starring this repository and citing:

 ```
 @article{xiao2025omnibridge,